 Expense Ratios: On top of the management fee, you must also pay for expense ratios.
 These are the same expense ratios you would pay if you were investing on your own.

-Betterment invests in low-cost funds, like ones provided by Vanguard and Charles Schwab, and the fees are usually low.
-They range between 0.03% – 0.25%.
+Betterment invests in low-cost funds that have lower fees than general mutual funds.
+For example, they offer funds provided by Vanguard and Charles Schwab, where the fees range between 0.03% – 0.25%.

 So, for example, if you had $10,000 invested with Betterment, your expense ratio would be anywhere from $3 or $25 depending on which ETFs you are invested in.